NO CONTRIBUTION OR PURCHASE NECESSARY TO ENTER.

 Students age 12 or younger should not create a YouTube account or use the YouTube website.
 If a student age 12 or younger wishes to have their entry video uploaded to YouTube, the Student must provide the entry video file to his/her Teacher, who will then upload the video to the Teacher’s YouTube account on the Student’s behalf.

 To prepare to upload an entry video to YouTube, the applicable authorized YouTube user must first create a registered user account at www.youtube.com and agree to all applicable terms at that site.
 There is no fee or charge to become a registered user of YouTube.
 YouTube is not a sponsor of this Challenge.
-The applicable YouTube user must then access his/her YouTube account, upload the entry video, set the video’s privacy settings to “Unlisted”, and note the unique URL that YouTube has given the video.
+The applicable YouTube user must then access his/her YouTube account, upload the entry video, title the video “IWitness Video Challenge Entry – [Your title]”, set the video’s privacy settings to “Unlisted”, and note the unique URL that YouTube has given the video.
 Video file size limitation and file format must adhere to YouTube specifications.
+Further, entries which do not comply with the YouTube Community Guidelines will be disqualified.

-Note that, unless otherwise directed by the Sponsor, the account holder of the applicable YouTube account must maintain his/her YouTube account in good standing and must continue to host the video through July 5, 2017 at the same URL disclosed in the applicable entry, with the video’s privacy settings set to “Unlisted”.
+Note that, unless otherwise directed by the Sponsor, the account holder of the applicable YouTube account must maintain his/her YouTube account in good standing and must continue to host the video through July 5, 2018 at the same URL disclosed in the applicable entry, with the video’s privacy settings set to “Unlisted” (unless asked by Sponsor to remove the video from YouTube prior to this date).

 By uploading an entry video to YouTube, each applicable Teacher and Student (age 13 and older) agree that, upon request by the Sponsor, they will provide a digital copy of the applicable entry video in native format, and remove the entry video from YouTube if/as directed by the Sponsor.

-Then between 12:00AM PT on April 29, 2017 and 11:59PM PT on May 5, 2017, the Teacher must judge all videos from his/her IWitness group/class using the Judging Criteria as defined below in Section 7, and use the Educator Dashboard at the Website to identify the video(s) that he/she wishes to nominate for Round 1 Judging (each, a “Challenge Entry”).
+Then the Teacher must judge all videos from his/her IWitness group/class using the Judging Criteria as defined below in Section 7, and use the Educator Dashboard at the Website to identify the video(s) that he/she wishes to nominate for Round 1 Judging (each, a “Challenge Entry”).
+The Teacher must complete this judging and nomination process no later than 11:59PM PT on April 23, 2018.

 Limit one (1) Challenge Entry per Student (regardless of whether a Student chooses to work alone or as part of an eligible team).
 Entries in excess of this limit will be disqualified.